msupply-foundation/orientation/README.md

 ## Your first day

 * Read the Sussol [code of ethics](https://wiki.sussol.net/doku.php/policy:ssnz:code_of_ethics).
 Chat with Tony/Dhanya if you have any questions about company norms or would like to add or change anything in the code of conduct.
+* Sign your contract if you haven't already :)
 * Get your laptop set up.
 * Get [telegram](https://telegram.org/)!
 We use this for all company communication.
 * Ask Dhanya to invite you to join the relevant telegram groups.